CodeYourFuture/syllabus/docs/finalproject/week-2/lesson.md

 ## Demo (60 minutes)

-_Led by Students, presented back to the class_
+_Led by Trainees, presented back to the class_

 Integrate all of your work together and share your progress so far with the mentors.